ca0v/ef-lab/README.md

 14. **Nested Transactions with Sub-Contexts** - Sharing transactions across DbContext instances
 15. **No Partial Commits** - Transaction is all-or-nothing
 16. **In-Memory Transaction Limitations** - Why In-Memory doesn't truly support transactions
+17. **Sharing Transactions Across Multiple Contexts (The RIGHT Way)** - Using UseTransaction() correctly
+18. **When Should You Use Sub-Contexts in Transactions?** - Repository/service layer patterns
+19. **Nested Transactions Are Not Truly Nested** - Savepoints and transaction reality

-**Total: 16 failing tests** - All intentionally fail to teach EF Core pitfalls!
+**Total: 19 tests** - All intentionally fail to teach EF Core pitfalls!

 More tests coming soon!
 Check [TUTORIAL.md](TUTORIAL.md) for detailed explanations.